Today we are going to examine the big elements of Elihu’s speech.

 Over the last few years the Mennonite church has established a tradition of going first in the Lenten Worship series.
 And one of the things that happen when you are positioned in a certain place in sequence is that the Lectionary scripture for that place is usually similar.
 At the start of Lent we are usually talking about the start of Jesus’ earthly ministry, particularly his temptations in the wilderness.
 The fact that one of the very first things that Jesus had to deal with at the start of his ministry were certain temptations is something that we need to ponder in our own spiritual preparation this Lenten season.

-Today we are going to deal with the Article 22 that addresses the things that Mennonites are most well known for, peace, justice and non-resistance and I am going to hit upon all three today.
-First I want to address is this idea of making peace.
 The Old Testament word for peace (shalom) includes healing, reconciliation, and well-being.
 You see, shalom is more than the absence of war.
 It starts with making peace with oneself.
 This includes your looks, your talents, your circumstances and even your past.
 When people are not at peace within themselves, they tend to take it out on others.
 They want to make fun of others or put others down to feel better about themselves.
 In that process relationships are broken, and trust is lost.
 When relationships are broken a certain wellbeing is lost as well.
 But the Bible is very clear that at the root of all broken relationships is the broken relationship between human beings and God.
 Peace is so important to God but we have to remember that violence has an incredible power.
 The power to spread to anyone it touches.
 That is why in the New Testament we are warned to “not resist evil”.
 I want to touch upon what it means.
 To not resist evil means to not engage violence with violence.

 Today we are going to move to another Article, Article 21 that is titled Christian stewardship.
 Now in the New Testament the focus on stewardship is “stewardship of the Gospel”.
 Yes the church is entrusted with the stewardship of the Gospel but it is only going to be able to fulfill its external mission if it gets its internal workings right.
 And that is where much of the trouble lies.
 So today, I am going to focus on what Article 21 describes as stewardship but I will only focus on the internal workings of the household of God.